juju/docs/src/en/charms-storage.md

 to a unit using `juju add-storage`.
 Juju will ensure the storage is allowed to attach to the unit's machine.

-!!!
-Note:
-    Currently, it is not possible to add storage to the model without also attaching it to a unit.

 Charms can specify a maximum number of storage instances.
 In the case of the charm 'postgresql', a maximum of one is allowed for 'pgdata'.
 If an attempt is made to exceed it, Juju will return an error.